-- Keeping your blood pressure under control.
+- Manage blood pressure.
 Control of high blood pressure is important if you have mitral valve regurgitation.

-- Preventing infective endocarditis.
-If you have had a heart valve replaced, your doctor may recommend you take antibiotics before dental procedures to prevent an infection called infective endocarditis.
-Check with your doctor to find out if he or she recommends that you take antibiotics before dental procedures.
+- Prevent infective endocarditis.
+If you've had mitral valve replacement, your health care provider will recommend that you take antibiotics before dental procedures to prevent an infection called infective endocarditis.

-- Cutting back on alcohol.
+- Avoid or limit alcohol.
 Heavy alcohol use can cause arrhythmias and can make your symptoms worse.
 Excessive alcohol use can also cause cardiomyopathy, a condition of weakened heart muscle that leads to mitral regurgitation.
-Ask your doctor about the effects of drinking alcohol.
+Ask your health care provider about the effects of drinking alcohol.

-- Seeing your doctor regularly.
-Establish a regular evaluation schedule with your cardiologist or primary care provider.
-Tell your doctor if you have any changes in your signs or symptoms.
+- Get regular health checkups.
+Establish a regular schedule with your cardiologist or primary care provider.
+Tell your health care provider if you have any changes in your signs or symptoms.

-If you're a woman with mitral valve regurgitation, it's important to talk to your doctor before you become pregnant.
+Women with mitral valve regurgitation should talk to their health care provider before trying to get pregnant.
 Pregnancy causes the heart to work harder.
-How a heart with mitral valve regurgitation tolerates this extra work depends on the degree of regurgitation and how well your heart pumps.
-Throughout your pregnancy and after delivery, your cardiologist and obstetrician should monitor you.
+How a heart with mitral valve regurgitation tolerates this extra work depends on the degree of regurgitation and how well the heart pumps.